-This document contains "forward-looking statements" (as defined under applicable securities laws).
+This document contains "forward-looking statements" (as defined under applicable Canadian securities laws).
 These statements relate to future events or future performance and reflect management's expectations, beliefs, plans, estimates, intentions and similar statements concerning anticipated future events, results, circumstances, performance or expectations that are not historical facts.
-These include business and economic conditions and the potential continued impacts of the coronavirus (COVID-19) pandemic on our business operations, financial results and financial condition and on the global economy and financial market conditions, and Canaccord Genuity Group's growth, results of operations, performance and business prospects and opportunities.
+Forward looking statements include, but are not limited to, statements about the Company's objectives, strategies, business prospects and opportunities; the execution of management's plans and potential outcomes; the impacts of global events and economic conditions on the Company's operations and business; and the outlook for the Company's business and for the global economy.
 Such forward-looking statements reflect management's current beliefs and are based on information currently available to management.
 In some cases, forward-looking statements can be identified by terminology such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", "continue", "target", "intend", "could" or the negative of these terms or other comparable terminology.
+Disclosure identified as an "Outlook" including the section entitled "Fiscal 2023 Outlook" in the Company's Annual Report filed on www.sedar.com contains forward-looking information.

 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and a number of factors could cause actual events or results to differ materially from the results discussed in the forward-looking statements.
 In evaluating these statements, readers should specifically consider various factors that may cause actual results to differ materially from any forward-looking statement.
-These factors include, but are not limited to, market and general economic conditions, the nature of the financial services industry and the risks and uncertainties and the potential continued impacts of the coronavirus (COVID-19) pandemic on our business operations, financial results and financial condition and on the global economy and financial market conditions discussed from time to time in the Company's interim condensed and annual consolidated financial statements and its annual report filed on www.sedar.com as well as the factors discussed in this Annual Information Form (AIF) in particular the sections entitled "Risk Management" and "Risk Factors", which include market, liquidity, credit, operational, legal, cyber and regulatory risks.
-Material factors or assumptions that were used by the Company to develop the forwardlooking information contained in this document include, but are not limited to, those set out in the fiscal 2022 Outlook section in the annual MD&A and those discussed from time to time in the Company's interim condensed and annual consolidated financial statements and its annual report filed on www.sedar.com and in this AIF.
-The preceding list is not exhaustive of all possible risk factors that may influence actual results.
-Readers are also cautioned that the preceding list of material factors or assumptions is not exhaustive.
+These factors include, but are not limited to, market and general economic conditions; the dynamic nature of the financial services industry; the continued impacts of the coronavirus (COVID-19) pandemic on the Company's business operations and on the global economy; and the impact of the war in Ukraine and the resulting humanitarian crisis on the global economy, in particular, its effect on global oil, commodity and agricultural markets.
+Additional risks and factors that could cause actual results to differ materially from expectations are described in the Company's interim condensed and annual consolidated financial statements and the "Risk Management" and "Risk Factors", which include market, liquidity, credit, operational, legal, cyber and regulatory risks.
+Material factors or assumptions that were used by the Company to develop the forward-looking information contained in this document include, but are not limited to, those set out in the fiscal 2023 Outlook section in the Company's MD&A and those discussed from time to time in the Company's interim condensed and annual consolidated financial statements, its Annual Report and in this AIF.
+Readers are cautioned that the preceding lists of material factors and assumptions are not expansitive